 'The Last of Us' game actors and creator discuss the show's success

 This past Sunday, The Last of Us aired its season finale.
-The HBO hit outperformed their latest show of a similar scale, House of the Dragon.
+The HBO hit outperformed the network's latest show of a similar scale, House of the Dragon.

 But like that Game of Thrones spin-off, The Last of Us also derives its storytelling from another medium — no, not a series of best-selling books, but a groundbreaking video game.